Random phase approximation

-The random phase approximation (RPA) is an approximation method in condensed matter physics and in nuclear physics.
+The random phase approximation (RPA) is an approximation method in condensed matter physics and nuclear physics.
 It was first introduced by David Bohm and David Pines as an important result in a series of seminal papers of 1952 and 1953.
 For decades physicists had been trying to incorporate the effect of microscopic quantum mechanical interactions between electrons in the theory of matter.
 Bohm and Pines' RPA accounts for the weak screened Coulomb interaction and is commonly used for describing the dynamic linear electronic response of electron systems.
+It was further developed to the relativistic form (RRPA) by solving the Dirac equation.